 A full copy of the statement is here.

 In particular the Victorian Government Royal Commission into Family Violence Summary and Recommendations, published in March 2016 addressed the need for religious organisations to have a clear approach to this kind of abuse prevention and response, in Recommendation 165:

 "Faith leaders and communities establish processes for examining the ways in which they currently respond to family violence in their communities and whether any of their practices operate as deterrents to the prevention or reporting of, or recovery from, family violence or are used by perpetrators to excuse or condone abusive behaviour."

 The Safe Church Unit assists the Church in responding to and preventing family violence in our denomination.
+The safety of the victim and children (if there are any children under 18 in the family) is always the first priority in any response to a family violence situation.
 Please contact the Safe Church Facilitator on 0499 090 449 or via email with any specific enquiries or concerns relating to family violence.